 There are two types of Japanese cast iron tea vessels used to make tea.

-- A tea kettle (tetsubin)
+- A tea kettle (Tetsubin)

-- A teapot (tetsu kyusu)
+- A cast iron teapot (Tetsu Kyusu)

 Not to be confused with Tetsubins, cast iron teapots — or Tetsu Kyusu — have an enamel glaze on the inside.
 These are the modern versions of the classic Tetsubin.
 Enamel was added to prevent rust, and the size is reduced for practical use.
 Most Japanese teapots have an infuser, which is a device where you place loose tea leaves.
 Infusers serve the same role as tea bags and make clean up easy.

 Cast iron teapots should never be used to boil water for tea.
 You should only use them to brew tea.
 Likewise, they cannot be used over an open flame or on the stovetop as they could crack.
 You can learn more about the differences between the Japanese kettles and teapots with this article.